MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-A-General-Provisions/part-12-Telemedicine-Flexibilities/subpart-A-Special-Exceptions-Related-Telemedicine/section-12.1.md

-##### § 12.1 Temporary Extension of Certain COVID-19 Telemedicine Flexibilities for Prescription of Controlled Medications. #####
+##### § 12.1 Temporary extension of certain COVID-19 telemedicine flexibilities for prescription of controlled medications. #####

-Link to an amendment published at 88 FR 69883, Oct.
-10, 2023.

-(a) This section is in effect until the end of the day November 11, 2024.
-The authorization granted in paragraph (c) of this section expires at the end of November 11, 2023.
+(a) This section is in effect until the end of the day December 31, 2024.
+The authorization granted in paragraph (c) of this section expires at the end of December 31, 2024.

 (b) For purposes of this section, a practitioner and a patient have a telemedicine relationship established via COVID-19 telemedicine prescribing flexibilities if: